Neurotoxin BTX “Death” in Singapore. Can BTX Really Kill?

 • Pain, swelling or bruising at the site of injection

-• Droopy eyelid or “spock” eyebrows (Forehead BTX)
+• Droopy eyelid or “spock” eyebrows (Forehead Botox)

-Potential life-threatening complications are very rare and related to high doses of BTX injections used to treat medical conditions such as cerebral palsy and cervical dystonia.
+Potential life-threatening complications are very rare and related to high doses of Botox injections used to treat medical conditions such as cerebral palsy and cervical dystonia.

 These severe side effects may manifest as: